prod3v3loper/generator-webpack-preact/README.md

 # Install

 You can download, open in your editor and start it directly.
+You can use yo (Yeoman) to install the scaffold an use.

 Or create a Scaffold Templates folder and open your Terminal, to switch in the folder.
 ```